Janis Carter: Early years

 Carter was born Janis Elinore Dremann in Cleveland, Ohio.
-When she started her professional career, Dremann changed her last name to Carter, because people had trouble pronouncing and spelling Dremann, so she chose her grandmother's maiden name as her new last name.
+When she started her professional career, Dremann changed her last name to Carter, because people had trouble pronouncing and spelling of Dremann, so she chose her grandmother's maiden name as her new last name.

 After initial training as a pianist, Carter changed to singing when she was eight years old.
 Her elementary and secondary education was provided by schools in East Cleveland, Ohio.
 After that, she attended Cleveland's Flora Stone Mather College at Western Reserve University, graduating with two degrees – bachelor of arts and bachelor of music.
 She also participated in dramatics in college.